-Nitrates are one of a type of drug known as vasodilators, that are used to treat angina in people with coronary artery disease or chest pain caused by blocked blood vessels of the heart.
+Nitrates come from a group of drugs called as vasodilators.
+They are used to treat angina in people with coronary artery disease (chest pain caused by blocked blood vessels of the heart).
 They work to control angina by relaxing the coronary arteries so blood can flow more easily to the heart.
 Blood pressure is also lowered by nitrates.

 Nitrates can be used with other blood pressure medication to treat congestive heart failure.